Understanding Common Foundation Issues and How to Fix Them

 Signs:

-- Gaps between doors, windows, and their frames.
+- Gaps between frames and walls

 Causes:

-- Poor construction techniques leading to improper weight distribution.
+- Poor construction and uneven weight distribution

 Solutions: